Dynamic Principal Component Analysis in High Dimensions: Introduction

 \section{Introduction}

-In statistics and machine learning community, PCA is widely used to reduce dimensionality and extract useful features by transforming the original variables into a few of new variables while retaining most information in the data.
-With significant advances of science and technology, high-dimensional data, where the number of variables $p$ is comparable to, or much larger than the sample size $n$, become pervasive.
-To effectively model high-dimensional data and enhance the interpretability, sparse PCA methodologies have been developed with various structural assumptions \citep[e.g.,][]{johnstone2009consistency,ma2013sparse,vu2013fantope}.
-Existing works in this field mainly focus on estimating static principal eigenvectors or subspaces.
-However, the principal subspaces often possess dynamic structures, especially for high-dimensional random processes, which makes these previous methods less desirable.
-To tackle this issue, we aim to dynamically estimate the principal subspaces spanned by leading eigenvectors of covariance matrices throughout the entire course of data collection, which is referred to as the dynamic PCA.
+Principal component analysis (PCA) has been widely used to reduce dimensionality and extract useful features by transforming the original variables into a few new uncorrelated variables while retaining most information in the data \citep{anderson1963asymptotic}.
+It is an important tool in various applications, such as data compression and reconstruction \citep{sirovich1987low,turk1991face}.
+Despite its importance, existing works in this field mainly focus on modeling a static decomposition, where principal eigenvectors are invariant with respect to time.
+However, technological advances enable data collection in dynamic environments that often vary with time or other index variables.
+Such data are expected to possess dynamic structures with eigenvectors/eigenspaces varying with time, which makes existing methods less applicable.
+To tackle this issue, we aim to dynamically estimate leading eigenvectors of covariance matrices to capture the time-varying information, which is referred to as the dynamic PCA (DPCA).
+It has wide applications in signal processing, e.g., subspace tracking \citep{delmas2010subspace}.

+A straightforward way to conduct the DPCA is to perform PCA on the sample covariance matrix at each observed grid point \citep{berrendero2011principal}.
+However, this has several limitations.
+First, one cannot obtain a smooth estimate over the whole time period in an integrative manner by their method.
+Second, under the irregularly/sparsely observed case for each subject, one cannot directly calculate the sample covariance matrix, which makes their method inapplicable.
+More importantly, PCA is known to behave poorly in high-dimensional settings, where the number of variables $p$ is comparable to or much larger than the sample size $n$ \citep{johnstone2009consistency}.